samueljlieber/dev-documentation/content/applications/inventory_and_mrp/inventory/management/reporting/inventory_valuation_config.rst

 Inventory valuation configuration
 =================================

 Inventory valuation refers to how you value your stock.
-It’s a very important aspect of a business as the inventory can be the biggest asset of a company.
+It's a very important aspect of a business, as inventory can be the biggest asset of a company.

 Inventory valuation implies two main choices:

--  The cost method you use to value your goods (standard, fifo, avco)
+- The cost method you use to value your goods (Standard, FIFO, AVCO)
 - The way you record this value into your accounting books (manually or automatically)

 Those two concepts are explained in the sections below.

 Costing Methods: Standard, FIFO, AVCO
 =====================================

 The costing method is defined in the product category.
 There are three options available.
 Each of them is explained in detail below.

 .. rst-class:: alternatives doc-aside